 He made seven trips from Mexico with loads of cocaine and made more than $1 million according to the federal agents who arrested him and the U.S. prosecutors who put him in prison.
 He was arrested in 2011 by Michigan state police while in possession of 200 pounds of cocaine.
 At the time he was 89.

-When interviewed by the I-Team before pleading guilty, Sharp pledged he would never spent a night in prison.
+When interviewed by the I-Team before pleading guilty, Sharp pledged he would never spend a night in prison.

 "I won't live in a toilet with bars.
 Ever," he said.